Project overview

 This approach encourages new industries and complementary infrastructure to co-locate with existing operations, while a long-term, staged development ensures the sites remain aligned with BlueScope’s strategic priorities and supports sustained job creation, strong returns, and tangible community benefits.

 In late 2023, BlueScope engaged over 500 residents and local stakeholders to give feedback on preferred land uses and priorities such as jobs, transport, public space, and cultural recognition.
-Engagement has also included the BlueScope Community Consultative Committee, industry groups, local schools, and community information sessions.

-* If you would like to receive updates on the status of the application, please send an enquiry via the contact form at the bottom of this page and tick the opt-in box.
+If you would like to receive updates or ask questions about the Port Kembla Land Transformation project, please send an enquiry using the Contact form at the bottom of this page.

 Contact